 When a trucking company puts a truck driver on the road, the company has a duty to the public to make sure that its drivers are qualified and well-trained.

 Truck companies must follow the Federal Motor Carrier Safety Administration’s rules and regulations.
-If a truck company fails to meet these regulations, they can be held responsible for an accident involving:
+Victims of crashes can hold truck companies accountable if they failed to meet these regulations:

 - Untrained drivers